SCasarotto/casarotto-chat/README.md

 3. Text to speech (she has a hard time reading)
 4. Take/Upload and send photos (she loves taking pictures of our family cat)
 5. Record/Playback and send audio (This might become the most efficient way for her in the future.)
-6. Push Notification (so my family members don't forget to reply)
+6. Push Notification (So my family members don't forget to reply)
-7. Cross Platform (Dad has an android)
+7. Cross Platform (Dad has an Android 🙄)

 ## Resources Used